OFS/ofs.github.io/docs/hw/n6001/dev_guides/fim_dev/ug_dev_fim_ofs_n6001.md

     sh run_sim.sh TEST=dfh_walker VCSMX=1
     ```

-6. Once the test is complete, check the output for the simulation results.
+7. Once the test is complete, check the output for the simulation results.
 Review the log for detailed test results.

+  Example output:

   ```bash
   Test status: OK